spookysalsa/medermade.github.io/week-3/4-arrays/README.md

 ## Release 2: Hashes
-Pine doesn't do justice to hashes in his book, unfortunately, but they are also incredibly important to your understandings of ruby.
+Pine doesn't do justice to hashes in his book, unfortunately, but they are also incredibly important to your understandings of Ruby.

 Check out a couple of the following resources to get an introduction: